Nydeyas/movie-maven/README.md

 # movie-maven
-Movie Maven is a Discord bot designed to enhance your movie-watching experience by helping you discover, organize, and evaluate films effortlessly.
+Discord bot for searching movies, adding them to personal watchlist and rating them.